sfeir-open-source/sfeir-school-github-action-dev/docs/markdown/20-interactions/00-toolkit.md

 # Actions toolkit

-GitHub provides a set of packages to make creating actions easier with [@actions/toolkit](https://github.com/actions/toolkit)
+GitHub provides a set of packages to make creating actions easier with [@actions/toolkit](https://github.com/actions/toolkit).

-And it can be used by any action type
+It can be used by any action type

-- directly in JavaScript action
+- Directly in JavaScript action
-- using node-based dockerfile in Docker action
+- Using node-based dockerfile in Docker action
-- using [github-script](https://github.com/actions/github-script) for Composite action
+- Using [github-script](https://github.com/actions/github-script) for Composite action

 ##--##